grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     detailed instructions.

 > [!NOTE]
-> It is not required to remove the USB-C FPC Module in its
+> It isn't required to remove the USB-C FPC Module in its
 > entirety to proceed with the next step.

 9.  **Disconnect the Rear Camera FPC connector** – Remove the aluminum